guokai27/python-hei/README.txt

 urltiaozhuan.py #This is a script for mining URL jump holes Distinguish.py #This is the two generation of an information collection script dianjijieci.py #This is a script that excavated clicking hijacking

+python3 exploitsearch.py
+Usage: exploitsearch.py [options]

+Options:
+  -h, --help  show this help message and exit
+  -m          Save the home directory in the local area -w          Save all the attack loads of Web
+  -s SEARCH   search exploit
+  -y          Save the Long-range all exploit
+  -b          Save the local all exploit